Metal Building Base Conditions

 with Concrete Notch

-This method requires the metal building slab to be poured 3” wider and 3” longer than the actual length of the steel building to allow for a 1-1/2” x 1-1 ½” notch that the wall sheets sit in.
+This base condition requires the metal building slab to be poured 3” wider and 3” longer than the actual length of the steel building to allow for a 1-1/2” x 1-1 ½” notch that the wall sheets sit in.
 Attachment of the panel is accomplished by use of a 2” x 4” base angle fastened directly to the buildings slab with masonry fasteners.

 Lowered Base Girt